Samsung Galaxy S21: Everything you need to know about Samsung’s new flagship phone series

 One of the highlights of this year’s release is the inclusion of S Pen support.
 Only the Galaxy S21 Ultra gets it though, and there are a few caveats around it.
 For one, the S Pen is not part of the package, and there is no cavity within the device to store the S Pen, so it needs to be purchased separately and stored externally.

 Samsung is separately selling cases that have a cavity to store the S Pen.
 You lose out on Bluetooth-related functionality on the S Pen though, so stuff like Air Trigger and Remote Shutter will not work.
-We reckon this means that you don’t necessarily need an S Pen too — just about any Wacom stylus should do the trick, and we’ll confirm the same when we get the chance.
+We reckon this means that you don’t necessarily need an S Pen too — just about any Wacom stylus should do the trick.

 One UI 3.1 with Android 11